irbizzelus/random-noncode-stuff/Gilza txts/Weapons.md

 |250 dmg|1|2|Heavies like Deagle|
 |450 dmg|1|1|Revolvers|

-Note: the Peacemaker .45 revolver has a damage profile of 650, which allows it to one-shot bodyshot light swats, and 2 shot tazers without skill investments, to compensate it's reload speed.
+Note: the Peacemaker .45 revolver has a damage class of 650, which allows it to one-shot bodyshot light swats, and 2 shot tazers without skill investments, to compensate it's reload speed.
 Otherwise has revolver-like ammo pick up and other stats.

 # Sub machine guns: